k-madani/k-madani/README.md

 # 👋 Hello!
 I'm Krishna Madani

 **Software Developer | Full-Stack Engineer | Cloud Enthusiast**

+I'm a full-stack developer passionate about turning complex ideas into intuitive, scalable software.
+With experience across frontend, backend, and cloud infrastructure, I bring both versatility and precision to the table.

-🎓 Master's in Information Systems — Northeastern University
+- 🎓 Master’s in Information Systems from _Northeastern University_
-💼 3+ years of experience building scalable, production-ready applications
+- 👨‍💻 3+ years of experience as Software developer
-🌐 Passionate about clean architecture, cloud-native development, and problem-solving through code

----

-## 💡 About Me

-I’m a full-stack developer who thrives at the intersection of design, functionality, and scalability.
-My experience spans frontend finesse with React/Next.js to robust backend systems using Django and Spring Boot — all backed by real-world cloud deployments on AWS.

-I’m passionate about delivering software that doesn’t just work, but **works elegantly**.
-From streamlining user experiences to optimizing backend APIs, I bring an attention to detail and love for clean code to every project I take on.

-Currently focused on building tools that simplify financial planning, integrate with modern cloud stacks, and are secure, fast, and reliable.
+- 🎯 Focused on building scalable, cloud-native applications with clean architecture
+- 🎨 Passionate about UI/UX and crafting seamless user experiences

 ---